maruthamuthu/ApplicationExceptions/README.md

 # ApplicationExceptions

-Exception Library, that extends a Error.
+Exception Library, that extends the Error.